1. What is Quarantine leave?

 7. What is self-isolation?

-- Self-isolation means that you must remain strictly within your household separated from the rest of the household members where possible.
+- Self-isolation means that a person must remain strictly within his/her household separated from the rest of the household members where possible.

 - Stay away from others.